Meltingiceman/EyesHaveIt/README.md

 However rolling a snake eyes, a double, or a boxcar (two sixes) will modify the players points in some way.

 Boxcar:
-  rolling two sixes, or a boxcar, will make the player lose all their points ad end their turn prematurely.
+  rolling two sixes, or a boxcar, will make the player lose all their points and end their turn prematurely.

 Doubles:
-  Rolling a double that is not a snake eyes or a boxcar will make the player lose all the points they have accumulated during their turn as well as end their turn prematurely, but will not affect the score that the player currently has.
+  Rolling a double that is not a snake eyes or a boxcar will make the player lose all the points they have accumulated during their turn as well as end their turn prematurely, but will not affect the score that the player has acquired from previous turns.

 Snake eyes:
   Rolling a snake eyes will double the amount of points you recieve at the end of your turn.
 This can be applied several times per turn